sunarch/sunarch.github.io/collections/_series/the-end-of-the-f-ing-world.md

 title: "The End of the F***ing World"

-d_type: "Channel 4 / Netflix"
+d_source:
+  - "Channel 4"
+  - "Netflix"
 d_available: "Netflix"

 d_sort_level: "other"